ameensol/node-openstates/README.md

 // Roger West
 ```
 There is a method for each Open States endpoint.
-Response is in JSON.
+Response is a JSON object.

 ## License
 MIT